Home > Blog > 8 best thrift stores in Toronto (that aren’t Value Village)

 Location: 55 Orfus Rd Unit #4, Toronto

 The Toronto bins is a true thrift hunt experience.
 Bring your AirPods and your hand sanitizer and be prepared to spend a good chunk of the day digging through used clothing bins.
 If you want any ease of shopping then this place isn’t for you.
-So why bother? $3.99/lb for everything, including shoes.
+So why bother? $4.99/lb for everything, including shoes.
+(Note: previously the cost was $3.99/lb.
+Not even thrifting is safe from inflation!).

 YSM’s Double Take Thrift Store